-From 1 January 2017 the six current research block grant programs will be replaced with two simpler streamlined programs:
+From 1 January 2017, the six current research block grant programs were replaced with two simpler streamlined programs:

-- The Research Support Program (RSP) will provide flexible funding stream to support the systemic costs of research.
+- The Research Support Program (RSP) provides a flexible funding stream to support the systemic costs of research.

-- The Research Training Program (RTP) will provide to support the training of the next generation of researchers and innovators.
+- The Research Training Program (RTP) provides funding to higher education providers to support the training of the next generation of researchers and innovators.